-Some actions increase your fatigue meter (rest to lower it), if it gets too high, you can’t enter rooms with too much fire and you can die in the worst-case scenario.
+Some actions increase your fatigue meter (you need to rest to lower it).
+If it gets too high, you can’t enter rooms with too much fire and you can die in the worst-case scenario.

 You can eliminate guards and skeletons by combat.
 This does not cost an action, but if unsuccessful, it will increase your fatigue and you may even be forced to retreat.
 Note that enemies are not the same as deckhands: deckhands must be removed by action (or they prevent you from entering the room), while enemies must be dealt with by combat as you enter their room.

 When your turn ends, it’s time for the ship to do her stuff.
 You draw a Skelit’s Revenge Cards, causing various effects to take place: raising fire levels or adding more deckhands.

 While there’s only one way to win (retrieve the loot and make it safely back), there are several ways to lose: